microsoft/NurseHackAPIs/README.md

 - [ ] Create Azure AD App Registration for API app
 - [ ] Update app service configuration

+If implementing a logic app to call the API:
+- [ ] Hack API Application Registration must have an App Role defined (Read.Write.All)
+- [ ] Logic App needs it's own Application Registration
+- [ ] w\ reply url set to https://logic-apis-eastus.consent.azure-apim.net/redirect
+- [ ] w\ application permissions (not delegate permissions) to hack api
+- [ ] w\ the manifest containing the Hack API App Role created above

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a